 Before you began trying to conceive, chances are extremely high that you used some form of birth control.
 In fact, 99% of American women have used some form of birth control at some point in their lives, and 88% have used a reversible method like the pill or an implant.
 It’s reasonable to wonder what effects birth control might have on your ability to conceive now that you’re trying for a baby.
-Let’s take a look at the normal effects of quitting birth control and possible problems it may cause for your fertility.
+Let’s take a look at the effects of birth control and fertility.

 Quitting Birth Control